Boxing wagering and the rules for bets and payouts. Know your wagers and know your rules

 Example 2 (A) The bettor has the option of wagering on Smith or Jones only.
 In the event of a draw, all wagers are refunded.

-Example 2 (B) This is a seperate betting proposition where a draw would result a 28-1 payout.
+Example 2 (B) This is a separate betting proposition where a draw would result a 28-1 payout.
 Obviously, if Jones won by Dec, the bettor would be paid accordingly.
 (3-1 as shown in the example).

 • When the bell sounds to begin the first round, the bout will be considered official for betting purposes, regardless of the scheduled length or title.